-Report Summary:

-Translation services for both verbal and non-verbal languages are provided via a mixture of different arrangements within Tameside and Glossop Integrated Care Foundation Trust and Tameside Council.
-There is an 'in-house' verbal language interpretation service in the Integrated Care Foundation Trust which is supplemented by additional purchased telephone interpretation and face to face interpretation and an 'in-house' non-verbal service within the Council supplemented by the use of freelance interpreters for both verbal and non-verbal language
+Report Summary: Translation services for both verbal and non-verbal languages are provided via a mixture of different arrangements within T&GICFT and Tameside Council.
+There is an 'in-house' verbal language interpretation service in T&GICFT, which is supplemented by additional purchased telephone interpretation and face to face interpretation and an 'in-house' non-verbal service within the Council supplemented by the use of freelance interpreters for both verbal and non-verbal language interpretation.